awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 |  ZHT16MSWIN950  |  Microsoft Windows Code Page 950 Traditional Chinese  |
 |  ZHT32EUC  |  EUC 32\-bit Traditional Chinese  |

-### NLS\_LANG Environment Variable<a name="Appendix.OracleCharacterSets.db-character-set.nls_lang"></a>
+### NLS\_LANG environment variable<a name="Appendix.OracleCharacterSets.db-character-set.nls_lang"></a>

 A locale is a set of information addressing linguistic and cultural requirements that corresponds to a given language and country\.
-Setting the NLS\_LANG environment variable in your client’s environment is the simplest way to specify locale behavior for Oracle\.
+Setting the NLS\_LANG environment variable in your client's environment is the simplest way to specify locale behavior for Oracle\.
 This variable sets the language and territory used by the client application and the database server\.
 It also indicates the client's character set, which corresponds to the character set for data entered or displayed by a client application\.
-For more information on NLS\_LANG and character sets, see [What is a Character Set or Code Page?](http://www.oracle.com/technetwork/database/database-technologies/globalization/nls-lang-099431.html#_Toc110410570) in the Oracle documentation\.
+For more information on NLS\_LANG and character sets, see [What is a character set or code page?](http://www.oracle.com/technetwork/database/database-technologies/globalization/nls-lang-099431.html#_Toc110410570) in the Oracle documentation\.

-### NLS Initialization Parameters<a name="Appendix.OracleCharacterSets.db-character-set.nls_parameters"></a>
+### NLS initialization parameters<a name="Appendix.OracleCharacterSets.db-character-set.nls_parameters"></a>

 You can also set the following National Language Support \(NLS\) initialization parameters at the instance level for an Oracle DB instance in Amazon RDS:
 + NLS\_DATE\_FORMAT